Skip to main content

 When it detects a need, it releases Gonadotropin-Releasing Hormone (GnRH).
 This signal travels a short distance to the pituitary gland, the body’s master gland.
 In response, the pituitary releases two more hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 This elegant system is designed to maintain homeostasis, or a state of internal balance.
 Any disruption along this axis can have profound effects.
-For women, the cyclical fluctuations of during the menstrual cycle are a normal part of this process, but significant imbalances can lead to premenstrual syndrome (PMS) or the more severe Premenstrual Dysphoric Disorder (PMDD).
+For women, the cyclical fluctuations of estrogen and progesterone during the menstrual cycle are a normal part of this process, but significant imbalances can lead to premenstrual syndrome (PMS) or the more severe Premenstrual Dysphoric Disorder (PMDD).

-The dramatic decline of these hormones during and menopause represents a fundamental shift in the HPG axis, often leading to significant emotional and cognitive symptoms.
+The dramatic decline of these hormones during perimenopause and menopause represents a fundamental shift in the HPG axis, often leading to significant emotional and cognitive symptoms.
 For men, a decline in testosterone production, known as andropause or hypogonadism, weakens the entire feedback loop, impacting not just libido and physical strength, but also mood, motivation, and cognitive function.

 Key Hormones and Their Role in Emotional Regulation